spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-marketplace-merchant-portal-core-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that merchant users or users whose Acl Group does not have Back Office allowed Acl Group Reference cannot log in to the Back Office.
+Ensure that merchant users are not able to login into the BackOffice dashboard.

 {% endinfo_block %}